Feb 20, 2020

 As varied as dresses can be in terms of fabric, style and occasion, it can be difficult to know how many is too many.
 The best gauge for what to keep and what to toss is not so much how often you wear a dress but how well it suits you in terms of fit, colour and versatility.

 The more options you have with each dress in terms of pairing it with different shoes, accessories and outerwear items, the more strongly it serves your wardrobe and earns a place in the keep pile.
 If you come across a dress that is uncomfortable, doesn't flatter your figure or is difficult to match with your shoes and accessories, it may be time to let it go.

 Outerwear pieces are likely to see the most fluctuation in use throughout the year, and it's perfectly reasonable to keep one or two items that aren't worn as frequently as others.
 This is especially true for winter-appropriate clothing that may not be necessary every year, or only if you're travelling to colder climates.
-These items can be quite expensive, so it's better to hang on to sturdy, quality pieces even if you won't need them any time soon.
+These items can be quite expensive, so it's better to hang on to sturdy, quality pieces (like Merino wool clothing) even if you won't need them any time soon.